kaushal9696/Bert-FineTune-TwitterDataset/README.md

 ## Features

 - Weights are already uploaded if you do not want to train.
-- Model can be changed for multi language support.
+- Model can be changed for multi-language support.
-- Try different optimizer and learning rate for better performance.
+- Try different optimizers and learning rates for better performance.
-- Suggation: - Dont train too much otherwise it will overfit and eventually give less accuracy on testing set.
+- Suggestion: - Don't train too much otherwise it will overfit and eventually give less accuracy on the testing set.

 ## 🚀 About Me
-I'm a Machine Learning/Deep Learning Engineer with specialization in NLP and CV.
+I'm a Machine Learning/Deep Learning Engineer with a specialization in NLP and CV.